Nutritional Sciences Program Highlights

 Additional Details on the Master's Degree in Nutritional Sciences

-Admission to the Master of Science in Nutritional Sciences with Integrated Dietetic Internship (Coordinated Program) at McNeese State University is competitive and limited to applicants who meet the following criteria:
+Admission to the Master of Science in Nutritional Sciences Combined Graduate DI (MS/DI) at McNeese State University require applicants to meet the following criteria:

 - Bachelor’s Degree: Completion of a B.S. or B.A. from a regionally accredited institution.